 Bicycling is a favorite activity in Huntington Beach.
 The 8.3 mile paved bike path that is adjacent to the Pacific Ocean features ocean views, soft breezes and some sand that drifts onto the path.
 Caution is advised.
 Also be sure to watch for pedestrians, surfers and roller bladers that share the path.
 Bicycle rentals are available at beach concessions throughout the three beaches located in Huntington Beach.

 Boats can be launched from a boat ramp near Warner Avenue and Pacific Coast Highway.
 Another ramp at Sunset Aquatic Park is located at the end of Edinger Avenue.

 Commercial filming is licensed through the City of Huntington Beach and through State Beach contacts.

 Dogs are only allowed on Dog Beach, between Seapoint and Golden West Streets.
 Dog Park is located in Central Park near Central Park Drive off Edwards.
 Dogs are not permitted on the Huntington Beach Pier.

-Fishing from beaches requires a California Fishing License (except for the Grunion Run and two free fishing days per year.)
+Fishing from beaches requires a California Fishing License (except for two free fishing days per year.)
 Fishing from public piers is Free.

 Kayak rentals are not available at the beach area but are available at the bordering unincorporated community of Sunset Beach to the north.
 You will find rentals adjacent to Pacific Coast Highway near Warner Avenue.

 Kites can be flown from Huntington Beach.
 The air currents usually provide ideal flying conditions.
-Functional and decorative kites and flags are sold at a shop on the Huntington Beach Pier.
+Functional and decorative kites and flags are sold at a shop, Kite Connection, on the Huntington Beach Pier.